Your 10-Minute Guide to PKI and How Internet Encryption Works

 2. Digital certificates — Digital certificates are small digital files that tie an identity (such as an email address, domain name, company name, person’s name, IP address, etc.) to a key pair.
 These certificates essentially serve as your ID card on the internet.
 The most common types of digital certificates include:

 - SSL/TLS certificates: Commonly referred to as SSL certificates or website security certificates, TLS certificates are the digital files that make the padlock and HTTPS appear next to your URL on your website.
-They’re what enable you to serve your website via the secure transport layer security These certificates come in different validation levels (I’ll talk more about them a little later).
+They’re what enable you to serve your website via the secure Transport Layer Security.

 A screenshot of the security information that displays to site users when you secure your website using an SSL/TLS certificate.